9 Things to Explore on Foot in Aalborg Denmark

 Budolfi Church (Budolfi Kirke) is the majestic cathedral church in Aalborg.
 You cannot come to visit Aalborg without seeing it.
 No doubt it is a spectacular church since the exterior is painted with white ash, and the interior surprises with its gorgeous murals.
 Moreover, the church entrance is a remarkable triangular tower-like door.

-This beautiful Aalborg church, also named St Botholph Church / Botholphus after an English saint and abbot, dates all back to the end of 1300s.
-Presumably, Budolfi Church was built over an older wooden church structure from around 1000-1100.
-Throughout the years the cathedral has been renovated and extended several times.
-The most recent larger renovation of the church took place 1941-43.
+This beautiful Aalborg church, also named St Botholph Church / Botholphus after an English saint and abbot, dates all back to the end of the 1300s.
+Probably, Budolfi Church was built over an older wooden church structure from around 1000-1100.
+Throughout the years, the cathedral has been renovated and extended several times.
+The most recent renovation of the church took place in 1941-43.

-Architecturally, Budolfi Church spans over a range of styles due to the numerous renovations undertaken.
-Exterior elements and the spire from 1779 are built in baroque style, whereas other parts of the cathedral and its interior cover both gothic, renaissance and neoclassical designs.
-In particular, notice the pulpit and the organ with a baroque appearance.
+Architecturally, Budolfi Church spans several styles due to the numerous renovations undertaken.
+Exterior elements and the spire from 1779 are built in the Baroque style, whereas other parts of the cathedral and its interior cover Gothic, renaissance and neoclassical designs.
+In particular, notice the pulpit and the organ with a Baroque appearance.

 When strolling through the old alleys flanked by half-timbered houses and the more modern streets, you will sooner or later arrive at Jens Bang’s House (Jens Bangs Stenhus) at Østerågade.
 It is a 5-storey mansion in Dutch renaissance style, built in 1624 for the wealthy merchant Jens Bang.

-Jens Bang had a wish to become a member of the city council, but was never accepted by the nobles.
-As a revenge he carved a head with a tongue sticking out on the facade of the building towards the Old City Hall.
+Although he was never accepted by the nobles, Jens Bang had a desire to become a member of the city council.
+As revenge, he carved a head with a tongue sticking out on the facade of the building towards the Old City Hall.
 The small sculpture is still there for passers-by to notice.

-A historic wine cellar, Duus Vinkjælder, is still in the basement of the residence, just under the old apothecary shop on the ground floor having existed for several centuries.
+A historic wine cellar, Duus Vinkjælder, is still in the basement of the building just under the old apothecary shop on the ground floor, having existed for several centuries.

-Jørgen Olufsen’s House is another Aalborg 3-storey renaissance house, located in the same street, which is in fact the best preserved merchant’s house in Denmark.
-So many details are preserved here, for instance the hoist used to pull sacks up to the grain loft.
-This mansion was erected by Jens Bang’s half-brother who became mayor of the city a few years later.
+Jørgen Olufsen’s House is another Aalborg 3-storey renaissance house in the same street, which is, in fact, the best-preserved merchant’s house in Denmark.
+So many details are preserved here, for instance, the hoist used to pull sacks up to the grain loft.
+This mansion was erected by Jens Bang’s half-brother, who became mayor of the city a few years later.

-In 1633 a northern wing, used as a granary for grain and other food storage, was added, then a western wing followed for the storage of meat and fish, and finally a southern building was erected in 1809.
-The moat was filled around the mid 1800s, leaving the castle and grounds with the appearance it has today.
+In 1633, a northern wing, used as a granary for grain and other food storage, was added, a western wing followed for the storage of meat and fish, and finally, a southern building was erected in 1809.
+The moat was filled around the mid-1800s, leaving the castle and grounds with its current appearance.

 The park is open to the public and forms part of the green spaces in the city.
-Include it in your itinerary through Aalborg City and enjoy the views of the old Aalborghus Castle.
+You should include it in your itinerary through Aalborg City and enjoy the views of the old Aalborghus Castle.

 The Utzon Centre is a new addition to the family of great architectural structures in Aalborg.
 It was created by the famous Danish architect Jørn Utzon as his last work before he died in 2008.
 He was, in particular, known for his spectacular and unique construction of the Opera House in Sydney.

-Likewise, the Utzon Centre in Aalborg is an architectural masterpiece in Denmark.
-It contains elements from a wide range of other exceptional works during his career and is given a prime location at the waterfront in Aalborg – which has in recent years been revitalised from its previous industrial character by the prestigious C.F.
+Likewise, the Utzon Centre in Aalborg is an architectural masterpiece in Denmark, containing elements from several other exceptional works during his career.
+It has a prime location at the waterfront in Aalborg, in recent years having been revitalised from its previous industrial character by the prestigious C.F.
 Møller studio.

-Inside an old power station from 1947 a vibrant cultural centre has emerged.
-Instead of tearing the old plant down, it was decided that it could be used for new inspiring purposes, a house full of activities for locals and visitors alike.
-This innovative approach resulted in it opening in 2009 as a new cultural opportunity for the citizens.
+A vibrant cultural centre has emerged inside an old power station from 1947.
+Instead of tearing the old plant down, it was decided to use it for new inspiring purposes, a house full of activities for locals and visitors alike.
+This innovative approach resulted in its opening in 2009 as a new cultural opportunity for the citizens.

-Nordkraft is today a cultural site in Aalborg featuring a theatre, a music venue, a cinema, food places, craft shops as well as a sports centre including a climbing wall.
+Nordkraft is today a cultural site in Aalborg featuring a theatre, a music venue, a cinema, food places, craft shops, and a sports centre, including a climbing wall.
 It includes a multipurpose hall with seating for up to 1,500 people.
 Pop in to see it for yourself and try out some of its exciting offers!

-The activity house is located near another fascinating site with twisting architectural details, the House of Music, which opened its doors in 2014 as a music and event scene in Aalborg.
-It is also home of the Aalborg Symphony Orchestra.
+The activity house is near another fascinating site with twisting architectural details, the House of Music, opening its doors in 2014 as a music and event scene in Aalborg.
+It is also home to the Aalborg Symphony Orchestra.

-A popular and iconic street which is a must-see in Aalborg is the long street Jomfru Ane Gade with restaurants and pubs lining both sides of the street.
+A favoured and iconic street, and a must-see in Aalborg, is the long street Jomfru Ane Gade, with restaurants and pubs lining both sides.
 It is popular with the young people who fill it up in the evening and at night before moving on to maybe a disco.

-The street dates back to the 16th century, and is likely named after the nun Ane Viffert who lived in Skavegade and was a nun at Ø Kloster.
-During the next centuries a number of merchants established themselves here and erected half-timbered houses in the street.
-Today, some of these houses can still be seen in Jomfru Ane Gade.
+The street dates back to the 16th century and is likely named after the nun Ane Viffert, who lived in Skavegade and was a nun at Ø Kloster.
+During the following centuries, many merchants established themselves here and erected half-timbered houses in the street.
+Today, some of these houses still exist in Jomfru Ane Gade.

 Kunsten is an outstanding art museum in Aalborg housing an exclusive exhibition of over 4000 works of art, covering various periods with a focus on post-1900.
 The artists are both Danish and worldwide recognised artists.

 The museum building from 1972 was designed by the renowned Finnish architect Alvar Aalto.
 It is the only museum outside Finland created by him.
-It is a beautiful white building constructed with the use of marble – both inside and outside.
+It is a beautiful white building constructed with marble, inside and outside.
 The building was refurbished in 2016 – improving the galleries and rooms considerably.
-Also the sculpture park was renewed, and the museum is today a topnotch art museum in Denmark!
+Also, the sculpture park was renewed, and the museum is today a top-notch art museum in Denmark!

-The pieces of art are displayed in five galleries including the permanent collection.
-In addition to the exhibitions, Kunsten also arranges a variety of cultural events throughout the year such as lectures, concerts and workshops.
+The artworks are displayed in five galleries, including the permanent collection.
+In addition to the exhibitions, Kunsten also arranges numerous cultural events throughout the year, such as lectures, concerts and workshops.

-Aalborg Tower is Aalborg’s tallest landmark – and a great opportunity to get access to a 360-degree panoramic view of Aalborg.
+Aalborg Tower is Aalborg’s tallest landmark – and an excellent opportunity to access a 360-degree panoramic view of Aalborg.

-You simply ring a bell – and an elevator is promptly sent down for you.
-It will take you the 55 metres up to the platform and bistro where you can enjoy a drink and amazing views of the city and harbour area.
+You ring a bell – and an elevator promptly shows up.
+It will take you 55 metres up to the platform and bistro, where you can enjoy a drink and amazing views of the city and harbour area.

-Aalborg Tower was built for Nordjysk Udstilling, an exhibition in North Jutland, in 1933.
-Afterwards it was considered too expensive to tear down, and therefore it survived and was bought by Det Broderlige Skydeselskab for a modest amount.
+Aalborg Tower was built for Nordjysk Udstilling, an exhibition in North Jutland in 1933.
+Afterwards, it was considered too expensive to tear down, and therefore, it survived and was bought by Det Broderlige Skydeselskab for a modest amount.
 The tower was thoroughly renovated in 2005 and is today in top condition to take visitors to the top.
-However, in case of too much wind the tower is closed to the public for safety reasons.
+However, if there is too much wind, the tower is closed to the public for safety reasons.

 Would you like to get inspiration for 3 days in Copenhagen?
 Then read Copenhagen 3-Day Itinerary